AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/page-editor/templates.md

 ---
 title: Templates to Create Pages that are Editable with the Page Editor
-description: Page templates define the structure of resulting pages and can be created and maintained with the Templates Console.
+description: You can use the Template Editor to create templates that your content authors can use to create pages that are editable with the Page Editor.
 exl-id: 4c9dbf26-5852-45ab-b521-9f051c153b2e
 solution: Experience Manager Sites
 feature: Authoring